eriknyquist/ptttl/c_implementation/README.rst

 Portable C implementation of PTTTL/RTTTL parser
 -----------------------------------------------

+This is a reference implementation of a PTTTL/RTTTL parser in pure C, suitable for embedded applications (no dynamic memory allocation, low static memory usage, configurable trade-offs for performance vs. memory usage).

 This implementation is split into 3 main parts, to make it easier for you to take only the file(s) that you need: